 A unique ‘intervention’

 Anders (2019b) asserts that ex-members of groups that call themselves Buddhist would require the development of a specific psychotherapeutic treatment approach.
 There is no single theory that encapsulates everything a survivor needs for recovery, therefore therapists must be able to synthesize elements from a broad range of approaches (DeYoung, 2009).
-Gillie Jenkinson, a psychotherapist who completed her PhD in cult recovery and has worked with many ex-members.
+Gillie Jenkins on is a former cult member and a psychotherapist who completed her PhD in cult recovery.
 She states in an interview with New Psychotherapist magazine (2018) that the traditional therapy model doesn’t work with cult leavers.
 She argues that there is a risk that the therapist considers the person as having low self-esteem and directs therapy to focus on their childhood.
 However their low self-esteem could actually be a pseudo-personality created by the cult and all the ways in which it has made them feel unworthy.
 Focusing on childhood experiences could exacerbate the persons feeling that ‘inadequacies’ led to their recruitment.
 Asking former members why they didn’t leave early on in therapy also can increase self-blame (Rosen, 2014).

 ‘What I found in treatment is that therapists and substance abuse counsellors have no clue how to help ex cult members.
 How do you explain to them you’ve lived in a fantasy world of visualisations, denying anything inherently exists and worshipping an emaciated, elderly man with crap English as an incarnate Buddha?’Anonymous survivor (email to myself, quoted with permission)